pmurphyjam/SQLiteDemo/README.md

 # SQLiteDemo
-SQLite Demo using Swift with SQLDataAccess class written in Swift
+SQLite Demo in Swift using SQLPackage.

 ## Adding to Your Project
 You only need five files to add to your project